TeamDev-IP/JxBrowser-Gallery/desktop-web-app/README.md

 #### Solution

-This example demonstrates how to create a desktop application that uses a modern ShadCN framework for building UI.
+This example demonstrates how to create a desktop application that uses a modern Shadcn framework for building UI.
 The showcased application is a web server that utilizes the JxBrowser API to render web UI from the [web-app](/web-app) directory.